-HSA HRA Changing Your Contribution Amounts You can change how much you contribute to your HSA at any point during the year.
+HSA HRA HEALTH CARE FSA Changing Your Contribution Amounts You can change how much you contribute to your HSA at any point during the year.
 Not applicable.
+Contribution amounts can only be adjusted during Open Enrollment, unless you experience a qualified life event (e.g., marriage, birth, adoption, etc.).
 Investments/Interest Earning Capabilities Your HSA may earn interest, and once you reach a certain balance, you may also make investments.
 An HRA is a non-interest bearing account.
+An FSA is a non-interest bearing account.
 Rollover HSA funds roll over year to year if you don't spend them.
 At your employer's discretion.
+Up to \$640 at your employer's discretion.
+Any funds above that will be forfeited if not used by the end of the plan year or plan year grace period.
 Portability You can take your HSA funds with you even if you change jobs, switch health care plans or leave the work force.
 There is no "use it or lose it" risk.
 At your employer's discretion.
+You will lose your FSA if you leave the work force.